ontio/ontology-smartcontract/smart-contract-tutorial/Smart_Contract_Invocation.md

 const tx = TransactionBuilder.makeInvokeTransaction(funcName, [p1, p2], contractAddr, gasPrice, gasLimit)
 ````

 Now we follow the above steps to construct a transaction object.
-During the construction process, the method name and method parameters need to be consistent with the description in the abi file; otherwise, an error will occur.
+During the construction process, the method name and method parameters need to be consistent with the description in the ABI file; otherwise, an error will occur.

 Generally, executing a smart contract needs to consume gas.
 Therefore, gasPrice and gasLimit must be set in the transaction object.
 If these two values are too small, the transaction will not be packed into the block and the contract method will fail to execute.
 In the current TestNet, gasPrice is allowed to be set to 0, that is, it does not need to consume gas.
 In the MainNet, a certain amount of gas is needed  to ensure that the contract is properly invoked.